sid-am-ahd935/GuestBook/README.md

 Shhh!
 There's a kid here...
 This app is a profanity filter using API provided by Gemini https://aistudio.google.com/app/prompts/new_data

+## Gareebi Alert
+This is not the published GuestBook as it contains docker-compose which is not currently supported by free hosting services, so here I am posting the link of the repo which contains the GuestBook which was hosted:

 ## TODO
 Add "your learning" into this README.md and try to make this README.md beautiful to make it representative enough Learn networking and further workings of Docker: